Steamed chicken with mushrooms 冬菇蒸鸡 is a home-cooked dish 家常菜 popular among the Cantonese.

 Marinate the chicken

-The main ingredients for marinating the chicken are the oyster sauce, light soy sauce, sesame oil, Chinese rice wine, and ginger.
+The marinade for the steamed chicken is made up with the oyster sauce, light soy sauce, sesame oil, Chinese rice wine, and ginger.
 The first three are quite standard for marinating, but ginger is particularly suitable for marinating chicken and beef.

 Blend the ginger into a paste and squeeze out the juice through a cloth bag.
 If you think making the juice is too troublesome, you can finely chop and mince the ginger.
 If you do this, use only young ginger which is not fibery.